The Surgeons at the Southwest Scoliosis and Spine Institute have completed over 16,000 surgical procedures for 100,000

 Medical research continues to design bone graft substitutes, chemicals, and devices that stimulate the bones to fuse.
 Furthermore, Electrical current stimulates bone to grow and so surgeons use electrical stimulation devices to speed up a fusion.
 In Addition, some artificial bone graft materials have been developed.
 For instance, sea coral, harvested from the oceans, sometimes provides a successful structural bone replacement.
 Other developments include

 - Demineralized bone matrix (DBM): Developed from cadaver bones in a bone bank.
-The bone has the calcium removed and can be turned into a putty, sheet, or gel.
-The material can then be added to a graft site to improve the fusion.
+Calcium gets removed from the bone turning the material into a putty, sheet, or gel.
+Surgeons can then add the material to a graft site to improve the fusion.

 - Autologous growth factor (AGF): A solution used to stimulate bone growth.
 Developed in a laboratory from blood platelets (the clotting part of the blood).
 The mixture is usually used in combination with some form of structural support, such as autograft or fusion cages.

 - Bone morphogenic protein (BMP): A chemical added to bone graft to enhance bone growth when added to a fusion site.